-A common approach to the assessment and accreditation of professional learning is a portfolio-based assessment,24 which is frequently used in professional contexts, such as initial teacher education, in which collating evidence of practice is often a highly appropriate way of assessing competencies and practice through which knowledge is mobilized and put to work.
-Portfolio-based approaches are often considered to be effective as holistic and practice-relevant ways of assessing professional learning.
+A common approach to the assessment and accreditation of professional learning is a portfoliobased assessment,24 which is frequently used in professional contexts, such as initial teacher education, in which collating evidence of practice is often a highly effective way of assessing competencies and practice through which knowledge is mobilized and put to work.

-A portfolio-based approach aligns well with the structure of the training curriculum, as the three curriculum domains provide clear organizing principles under which pre-service teachers can collect evidence of learning, and the detailed learning objectives listed in the training curriculum provide statements against which evidence can be evaluated.
+A portfolio-based approach aligns well with the structure of the training curriculum, as the three curriculum domains provide clear organizing principles under which pre-service teachers can collect evidence of learning, and the detailed learning objectives listed in the training curriculum, provide statements against which evidence can be evaluated.
 There is also extensive opportunity for reflection on practice when learning about bias, prejudice, intolerance and anti-Semitism (as noted, for example, in Section 4.2 of the training curriculum with respect to scenario-based learning).
 These approaches can also be very easily adapted to foundational and advanced courses.
-For example, a portfolio used to assess progress through a foundational course focusing principally on self-knowledge might, for example, track the achievement of objectives relating to key topics, questions and themes related to self-knowledge only.
+For example, a portfolio used to assess progress through a foundational course focusing principally on self-knowledge might track the achievement of objectives relating to key topics, questions and themes related to self-knowledge only.
 A more advanced course, however, might also track the achievement of objectives related to content knowledge.